 (1) the handgun is in plain view, unless the person is licensed to carry a handgun under Subchapter H, Chapter 411, Government Code, and the handgun is carried in a shoulder or belt holster; or

-It is important to keep in mind that other laws may prevent one from carrying a firearm at any time.
+It is important to keep in mind that other laws may prevent one from carrying a firearm at any time, or may restrict the location where firearms can be carried.
 For example, see section 46.04 of the Penal Code, Unlawful Possession of Firearm.